frate-dev/frate/README.md

  <p align="center">This command line application came to fruition out of the desperate hopes and dreams of a few people looking to softly lighten their suffering while using c++. </p>
 </p>

+# THIS PROJECT IS STILL IN ALPHA DEVELOPMENT, STUFF MAY BREAK BETWEEN NIGHTLYS

 # STAR THE REPO